 For all general education courses, the area of the general education program that the course fulfills.

 Required course materials, including minimum course technology requirements and their support resources.

 Basis for evaluation in the course (including written work, examinations or quizzes, term papers, portfolios, projects, laboratory or fieldwork assignments, attendance, and other items as appropriate), a clearly articulated course grading scale (e.g., greater than 90% equals an A or similar descriptive criteria), and relation of evaluated work to final course grade.

 Course policy on class attendance that includes a reference to the "Missed Class Time and Makeup Policy".

 The following ADA statement verbatim: "Reasonable accommodation will be provided to any student who is registered with the Office of Students with Disabilities and requests needed accommodation."

-An academic honesty statement that includes reference to the University policy.
+An academic honesty statement that includes a reference to the Academic Honesty policy.